coltj5-jav/coltj5-jav.github.io/content/"Are You Ever Satisfied".md

 I found myself jumping from one thing, to the next, and then the next.
 Each time hoping that the _next_ thing I could pursue was going to be “it” on the other side.

-When I was eight, I was convinced it was a new dirtbike.
+- Age 8: I was convinced it was a new dirt bike.

-At twelve, I had convinced my Dad that it was an Xbox.
+- Age 12: I had convinced my Dad that it was an Xbox.

-At fourteen, it was definitely when I got a girlfriend.
+- Age 14: It was definitely when I got a girlfriend.

-When I was eighteen, it was when I could finally leave high school and go to college.
+- Age 18: It was when I could finally leave high school and go to college.

-At college, it shifted to when I got my first ‘adult’ job.
+By the time college rolled around, it shifted to when I got my first ‘adult’ job.

 At each stage, I was looking ahead to the next objective.
 I’d push, push, push myself (and undoubtedly, others as well) to achieve the “next thing.”